Nuclear Engineering

 NUC ENG 5241 Nuclear Materials I (LEC 3.0)

 Fundamentals of materials selection for components in nuclear applications; design and fabrication of UO2 fuel; reactor fuel element performance; mechanical properties of UO2; radiation damage and effects, including computer modeling; corrosion of materials in nuclear reactor systems.
-Prerequisites: Civ Eng 2210; Nuc Eng 3205: Nuc Eng 3223; Met Eng 2110.
+Prerequisites: Civ Eng 2210, Nuc Eng 3205, Nuc Eng 3223, Met Eng 2110, or graduate standing.
 (Co-listed with Met Eng 5170).

 NUC ENG 5251 Reactor Kinetics (LEC 3.0)